 List Of Historic Places In Stratford District

 Heritage New Zealand classification of sites on the New Zealand Heritage List / Rārangi Kōrero, in accordance with the Heritage New Zealand Pouhere Taonga Act 2014, distinguishes between Category 1 ("places of special or outstanding historical or cultural significance") and Category 2 ("places of historic or cultural significance").
-Sites important to Māori communities are given special classifications, although none of these sites are located within Stratford District.
+Sites important to Māori communities are given special classifications, although none of these sites are located within Stratford District itself.
 Twelve sites on the New Zealand Heritage List are located within Stratford District.
 Six are located within Stratford itself, while the others are located in Ngaere, Whangamōmona, and Douglas.

 Sites